All Episodes

 And Pataki had a great quote.

-Pataki said, What?
+Pataki said, what?

-You want me to denounce Carl Rove?
+You want me to denounce Karl Rove?

-I'm not going to denounce Carl Rove.
+I'm not going to denounce Karl Rove.

 You didn't say a word about Dick Durbin.

-I've I just couldn't stop laughing when I read the Democrats' reaction to what Rove said.
+I just couldn't stop laughing when I read the Democrats' reaction to what Rove said.

-They're demanding a Bush fire him.
+They're demanding that Bush fire him.

 They're demanding an apology.